Need an EPC in Kensington and Chelsea?

 Kensington and Chelsea Landlord EPC Services

 The regulations for property owners are forever increasing.
-If you are a property owner, make sure that you don’t fall foul of the laws, as civil fines up to £5,000 could be issued.
+If you are a property owner, make sure that you don’t fall foul of the laws, as civil fees and penalties up to £5,000 could be issued.

-Take a look at our guidelines for quick advice.
+Take a look at our guidelines for quick information.
 We also offer reductions for multiple properties.

 Letting agent handing over key